arun1729/cog/README.md

 ```
 pip install cogdb
 ```
-Cog is a graph database implemented purely in python.
+Cog is an embedded graph database implemented purely in python.
 Torque is Cog's graph query language.
 Cog also provides a low level API to its fast key-value store.

 Cog is ideal for python applications that does not require a full featured database.
 Cog can easily be used as a library from within a Python application.
 It is written purely in Python so it has no dependencies other than Python standard library.